nathanaherne/childs_electric_car/README.md

-# Cruisin Brain - Education Version
+## Cruisin Brain - Education Version

- This software was developed for the [Cruisin Co Electric Car](https://cruisin.co/diy-cruisin-car/buildOverview/).
-[Cruisin Co](https://cruisin.co) has detailed instructions on how to build an electric car for children as well as other information you might find of interest.
+ This is the Cruisin Brain (education version) software.
+The Cruisin Brain was developed for the Cruisin Electric Car, so that it was awesome, educational and safe.
+Detailed instructions on how to build the Cruisin Electric car are [available here](https://cruisin.co/diy-cruisin-car/buildOverview/).

+Currently you need to build your own Cruisin Brain hardware.
 We are working on creating [Cruisin Brain - Education Version](https://cruisin.co/cruisin-brain/cruisinBrain/) hardware that you can purchase so you do not need to make the hardware yourself.

 <br>